HHS/TANF-app/docs/Technical-Documentation/tech-memos/go-parser/architecture_and_integration_plan.md

 - **Celery worker** — the current integration path, consuming tasks from Redis alongside the Django application
 - **HTTP service** — accepting file uploads directly, running as a standalone microservice behind a load balancer
 - **gRPC service** — for high-throughput internal communication between services
-- **Lambda function** — triggered by S3 upload events for serverless, on-demand processing
+- **Lambda function** — triggered by S3 upload events/HTTP for serverless, on-demand processing

 Adding a new communication mode is a matter of writing a new entrypoint that calls `Pipeline.ProcessFile()`.
 The compiled binary, configuration loading, and all pipeline internals remain identical across deployment modes.